|

 SWCPC 279

-football game (1979), which was Lubbock Christian College's first football game.
-McMurry
+(1979), which was Lubbock Christian College's first football game.
+McMurry was

 Lubbock Cotton Oil Mill (Lubbock, Texas)